seanpursani/superhero-api/README.md

 * Spring Boot
 * Spring Hateoas to add links for more RESTful controllers
 * Containerizing and Deploying to Docker Hub
-* PostgreSQL and PgAdmin
+* PostgreSQL and PgAdmin Containers
-* JPA to map relationships between entities
+* JPA annotations to map relationships between entities

+# Areas to improve and next steps

+* Batch inserting to improve performance when consuming the Marvel API
+* Unit Testing
-* OpenApi and Swagger ui
+* Customising Swagger UI for readable documentation